AlexejDumka/DirectoryWatcher/README.md

     234567OP/89.# Directory Watcher and PDF Converter

 This project is a Java-based application that continuously monitors a specified directory for new PDF files.
 When a new PDF file is detected, the application converts the PDF into a text file and saves it in a different output directory.
 After successful conversion, the original PDF file is deleted to keep the input directory clean.
-The project uses virtual threads to handle tasks efficiently and employs logging for easy tracking of operations.r.
+The project uses virtual threads to handle tasks efficiently and employs logging for easy tracking of operations.

 ***
 ## Features